 Cannot lock current drive.

-Windows cannot run disk checking on this volume because it is write protected'.
+Windows can't run disk checking on this volume because it's write-protected.

-If you happened to be caught in one of the two situations where you were unable to run CHKDSK to check and repair your disk, don't get frustrated.
-We will show you effective ways to cope with it.
+If you find yourself in a situation where you're unable to run CHKDSK to check and repair your disk, don't get frustrated.
+There are effective ways to cope with it, and we can help you navigate through them.

 Step 1.
 Press "Windows + X" buttons to bring up the power users menu.